bradeneast/bradeneast.com/blog/_published/Loop through a JSON object and append values to corresponding HTML element.md

 ```

-That's pretty much it!
-Because this approach is so flexible, you can use it for almost any kind of JSON data.
-The only place you have to match key names is in your HTML markup.
+There is so incredibly much you can do with the `Object.keys()` method.
+It's what makes this approach flexible and dynamic, because you only have to pay attention to naming in your original HTML template.

+Try it out and let me know what you were able to use it for.

-Here it is without all my ugly comments:
+Here it is without all the comments:

 ```javascript